garbados/a_dragon_appears/admd.md

 You can also spend karma to get traits. (see: karma)

-You can have multiple ranks of a trait by acquiring that trait multiple times. when tallying traits, tally the ranks of your traits.
+You can have multiple ranks of a trait by acquiring that trait multiple times.
+When tallying traits, tally the ranks of your traits.
 All traits start with one rank.

 ## Conflict